An automatic system to detect equivalence between iterative algorithms: A characterization of shift equivalence

 \hfil

-\hfil Figure \ref{fig7} expresses the dependency of oracle calls within each iteration of algorithm \ref{algo6_1}.
+\hfil \Cref{fig7} expresses the dependency of oracle calls within each iteration of \cref{algo6_1}.
 At each iteration, oracle calls 2 ($\nabla g$) and 3 ($\nabla h$) depends on the result of oracle call 1 ($\nabla f$); oracle call 4 ($\textnormal{prox}_{tf}$) depends on the results of oracle calls 1, 2, and 3.

 An algorithm is always written as a sequence of update equations.
-But some algorithms might have a directed graph that may be written as a sequence (with all edges pointing forward) in more than one way.
-These algorithms can be implemented as a sequence of oracle calls in more than one way.
-For illustration, consider algorithms \ref{algo6_1} and \ref{algo6_2}.
-At each iteration, the oracle calls of algorithms \ref{algo6_1} and \ref{algo6_2} are identical: that is, calls to oracles $\nabla f$, $\nabla g$, $\nabla h$, and $\textnormal{prox}_{tf}$ are identical.
+But some algorithms might have a directed graph that may be written as a sequence (with all edges pointing forward) in more than one way, and so can be implemented as a sequence of oracle calls in more than one way.
+For illustration, consider \cref{algo6_1,algo6_2}.
+At each iteration, the oracle calls of \cref{algo6_1,algo6_2} are identical: that is, calls to oracles $\nabla f$, $\nabla g$, $\nabla h$, and $\textnormal{prox}_{tf}$ are identical.
 The only difference is that the oracle calls $\nabla g$ and $\nabla h$ are swapped in the oracle sequence at each iteration.
-Notice that the state-space realizations of these algorithms \emph{still} have the same transfer function (after swapping the second and third columns and rows).
-This is consistent with the fact that algorithms \ref{algo6_1} and \ref{algo6_2} share the same directed graph of oracle calls as \cref{fig7}.
+Notice that the state-space realizations of these algorithms \emph{still} have the same transfer function (after swapping the second and third columns and rows), consistent with the fact that \cref{algo6_1,algo6_2} share the same directed graph of oracle calls (\cref{fig7}).

 We know of no practical optimization algorithm like this.
 However, were one to be discovered, we would suggest an expanded definition of oracle equivalence: two algorithms are oracle-equivalent if there exists a way of writing each algorithm as a sequence of updates so that both algorithms have the same sequence of oracle calls.
-We can still identify algorithms that are oracle-equivalent in this expanded sense using the transfer function.
+The transfer function still identifies algorithms that are oracle-equivalent in this expanded sense.

 The oracle calls in an algorithm at each iteration are always written in sequential form.
 This sequential form is lost in the state-space realization of the algorithm.
 However, the order (dependency) of oracle calls is encoded in the $D$ matrix of the state-space realization.
-In this sense, the $D$ matrix is closely related to the adjacency matrix of the directed graph.
+In this sense, the $D$ matrix encodes the adjacency matrix of the directed graph.
 We have $D_{ij} \neq 0$ if and only if oracle call $i$ depends on the results of oracle call $j$ at each iteration.
-For example, the $D$ matrix in the state-space realization of algorithm \ref{algo6_1} is provided below.
+For example, in the state-space realization of \cref{algo6_1}, the $D$ matrix is